asciinema/asciinema-player/README.md

 terminal session files called [asciicasts](https://github.com/asciinema/asciinema/blob/master/doc/asciicast-v1.md).

-Asciicasts are a capture of terminal's raw output and thus the player comes with its own terminal emulator based on
+Asciicast is a capture of terminal's raw output and thus the player comes with its own terminal emulator based on
 [Paul Williams' parser for ANSI-compatible video terminals](http://vt100.net/emu/dec_ansi_parser).
 It covers only the display part of the emulation as this is what the player is